Worship Service, Sunday October 13th @ 10:30am

 Visitor and Congregant Engagement - Meet 'n' Greet

-The Visitor and Congregant Engagement team invites you to stay after the service on the first Sunday each month for Meet ‘n’ Greet.
+Resuming Oct 6, 2024, the Visitor and Congregant Engagement team invites you to stay after the service on the first Sunday each month for Meet ‘n’ Greet.
 This is an opportunity for newcomers and seasoned attendees to be together for an hour to get to know each other and ask questions about our church.
 Refreshments will be available.

 Land Acknowledgement